275244143/vimmake/README.md

 ## Misc

-http://www.vim.org/scripts/script.php?script_id=5418,
+Vimmake has been well tested under ubuntu, mac os x, windows and cygwin.

-Please vote it if you like it.
+Please vote it if you like it: http://www.vim.org/scripts/script.php?script_id=5418,